celiamance/code_by_celia/SKO/WEEK7/readme.md

 [‘Networked Optimization’](https://silviolorusso.com/work/networked-optimization/) by Silvio Lorusso & Sebastian Schmieg showcases ‘crowdsourced versions of popular self-help books’.
 The only text visible on the page ‘is the so-called popular highlights – the passages that were underlined by many Kindle users – together with the amount of highlighters.
 Each time a passage is underlined, it is automatically stored in Amazon’s data centers.’
 Only the most commonly valuable and impactful text remains creating a ‘highlight-reel’ of the most poignant parts of each book.
 I find this work to be fascinating, especially because it employs existing data and contains it in a physical format.

+## + sharing ideas

+In small groups we presented our paper prototypes for our major projects.
+I was in a group with Win and Hamish and it was really good to see what they had come up with.
+This kind of collaborative feedback from fellow students is always helpful and it's so nice to actually see people's faces in the class haha.
+They both provided me with some great advice about how to develop the ideas I had started with and gave me way more confidence that the ideas I had come up with had real potential.

 ## + sketch of the week

 <img src="circlesound.jpg">